About the Health, Behavior and Society Summer Institute

 Credit and Non-Credit Options

-Students may enroll in the HBS Summer Institute to earn credits toward a degree, advance their careers, or explore new areas of interest.
+Students can enroll in the HBS Summer Institute to earn credits toward a degree, advance their knowledge, or explore new areas of interest.

 HBS Summer Institute Courses

 - Applying Systems Thinking to Obesity Prevention (410.608.11)

 - Applying Systems Thinking to Obesity Prevention (410.608.49)

 - The Wellness Industry and Public Health: Partners Or Adversaries in Health Promotion?
 (410.609.79)

 - A New View: Improving Public Health Through Innovative Social and Behavioral Tools and Approaches (410.614.79)

 - Social and Behavioral Aspects of Public Health (410.616.79)

 - Using Software in Qualitative Research and Analysis (410.618.89)

 - Social Justice: Policy, Practice, and Research (410.619.79)